SDDF: Specificity-Driven Dynamic Focusing for Open-Vocabulary Camouflaged Object Detection¶

 Background & Motivation¶

-Key Insight: SVD decomposition is applied to remove noisy components from text descriptions, while object-specific semantic priors guide visual features to focus on genuine object regions.
+Key Insight: Utilize SVD decomposition to remove noisy components from textual descriptions and use target-specific semantic priors to guide visual features to focus on the actual target regions.

 Method¶